NemoursResearch/N3C/docs/data-access/step5.md

 ## Step 5: Begin Research

-- [x] If the DUR is approved by the N3C Data Access Committee (DAC), the user will receive an email with instructions for accessing the NCATS N3C Data.
+- [x] If your DUR is approved by the N3C Data Access Committee (DAC), you will receive an email with instructions for accessing the NCATS N3C Data.
 {: .fs-5 }
 > **Approved DURs are valid for 1 year.**
 >